Search ImagingPixel for Images by Camera or Lens

 Monday, June 3, 2024

-The lens series, just as well, was not officially referred to as a K-series lens by Pentax; the designation was given to later K-mount lenses (such as the M, A, F, FA, and DA series) produced in tandem with later models of cameras.
+And just as well, the lens series was not officially referred to as a K-series lens by Pentax, a designation given to later K-mount lenses (such as the M, A, F, FA, and DA series) produced in tandem with later model cameras.

 Popular on ImagingPixel